rohitkjohnedu/my_yade/doc/sphinx/HighPrecisionReal.rst

 1. Following packages are required to be installed: ``python3-mpmath`` ``libmpfr-dev`` ``libmpfrc++-dev`` (the ``mpfr`` related packages are necessary only to use ``boost::multiprecision::mpfr`` type).
 These packages are already listed in the :ref:`default requirements <prerequisites>`.

 2. A g++ compiler version 9.2.1 or higher is required.
-It shall be noted that upgrading only the compiler on an existing linux installation is difficult and it is not recommended.
+It shall be noted that upgrading only the compiler on an existing linux installation (an older one, in which packages for different versions of gcc were not introduced) is difficult and it is not recommended.
 A simpler solution is to upgrade entire linux installation.

 3. During cmake invocation specify: